Clarivy/GameOfLife-Homework/README.md

 3. A cell in state m ≥ 2 will advance to state m + 1 in the next generation of the pattern.
 In particular, a cell in state N will reset to state 0 ("die").

 In our game, $N = 8$.

+- Please note that it should be implemented as `class LifeRuleGenerations`.

 ##### Hint